kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 If you remember the revenue growth drivers like mobile search and Youtube traffic, these are also **reasons why a proportion of the cost of revenues increased.** In its annual earning report Alphabet is even warning about this going forward.

----- citation from earning call about normalization
-> We expect the cost of revenues to increase in dollar amount and as a percentage of total revenues in future periods based on a number of factors, including the following:

 Let's look at the breakdown of Alphabets expenses and their growth.
 Most of the items are growing above the revenue growth rate of 23%.
 There are two lines which are increasing by a rate that is in line with revenue growth or below and those are "Cost of revenue - TAC" and "General and administrative."

 ### How much money and on what is Alphabet/Google spending